brennanfee/dotfiles/README.md

 support such a construct have been pre-configured to allow both an OS specific override as well as a local (host specific) override.
 In all cases the order is: first the global settings, then the OS settings, finally the local settings.

+## Windows and PowerShell

+For Windows machines the above steps should all be performed in the bash shell provided by WSL.
+After those steps are complete you can run the following to set up PowerShell as well.

+1. Open a PowerShell window and run ~/.dotfiles/windows/setup-powershell.ps1
+1. Open a separate windows as Administrator and run ~/.dotfiles/windows/setup-win-admin.ps1